Before you plan a workshop, consider whether you need one

 To workshop or not to workshop?

 Before you invite your team or colleagues in a room and risk wasting their time, make sure that you are clear about the purpose.
-Depending on the expected outcomes from the gathering, a workshop might not be the best option.
+Depending on the expected outcomes, a workshop might not be the best option.
 Remember that a full-day meeting is an investment in terms of time, energy and financial resources.
 In many cases, a regular meeting, a team outing or even an email might be more effective than a workshop to reach your goals.
 So, if you cannot answer the following three questions confidently with “yes” you may want to consider other options:

 1 – Does the topic require the contribution of the participants?

 2 – Do you intend to convert the results into work-related action?

 3 – Does the group have the expertise and resources to achieve the expected results in the given time frame?